 Biodiversity – work with land managers across the region to address established and emerging invasive species

-Invasive plant and animal management in the Protect the Best area is currently focused on the high profile of high value areas (e.g. the Southern Ark project area and heritage and other priority rivers).
+Invasive plant and animal management in the Protecting the Best – Far East Gippsland area is currently focused on the profile of high value areas (e.g. the Southern Ark project area and heritage and other priority rivers).
 It is effective in those areas where there is consistent effort, but the approaches could be better coordinated across the region.

 Integrated large herbivore control (deer, horses, pigs) is implemented in priority locations to protect and maintain important biodiversity values.

-Predator (fox and cat) control is completed priority refuge habitats.
+Predator (fox and cat) control is completed in priority refuge habitats.

 Control of transforming weeds in priority vegetation types and high value waterways, supported by the Far East Eden Strategy and priorities identified in the Biodiversity Response Planning process.